LN-Zap/bolt12-playground/README.md

 ./scripts/init.sh
 ```

-This script sets up a dockerized network of lightning nodes and channels which are a mix of different Lightning Network implementations, including LND, c-lightning (CLN), and Eclair.
+This script sets up a dockerized network of lightning nodes and channels which are a mix of different Lightning Network implementations, including LND, c-lightning (CLN), Eclair, and LDK Node.

 ***NOTE:** the init script must be run no later than 60 seconds after starting the nodes, otherwise nodes may crash due to an uninitialised blockchain*